red5pro/streaming-html5/src/page/sm-test/subscribeStreamManagerProxyTranscoder/README.md

 https://yourcompany.com/streammanager/api/3.0/event/live/mystream_high?action=subscribe
 ```

-Use the `serverAddress` of the JSON response form the above `GET` request to start subscribing the the ABR-enabled stream.
+Use the `serverAddress` of the JSON response from the above `GET` request to start subscribing the the ABR-enabled stream.